Martijn-TeunTestAPPOrg/ContentCompiler-Agent/README.md

 - **Validation**: Ensures that only allowed files are changed and checks for unmerged files in pull requests.
 - **Reporting**: Generates and commits reports to the repository.

+## Manual compile
+Download the dataset and place it in `src/storage/dataset` The filename should be `dataset.xlsx`

+Copy the md source content in `src/storage/content_repo` ^ also copy the content folder so the index.md should be in: `src/storage/content_repo/content/index.md`

+Open a new terminal
+1. `cd contentCompiler`
+2. Run `python src/scripts/compileContent.py`

+Copy the compiled build folders and push them to staging and main

 ## **Getting Started**
 ### **Prerequisites**
 - Node.js